apache/zeppelin/docs/development/writingzeppelinspell.md

 ### 2. Using

 Spell works like an interpreter.
-Thus, use the `MAGIC` to execute spell in a note. (you might need to refresh after enabling)
+Use the `MAGIC` value to execute spell in a note. (you might need to refresh after enabling) For example, Use `%echo` for the Echo Spell.

 <img class="img-responsive" style="width:70%" src="../assets/themes/zeppelin/img/docs-img/writing_spell_using.gif" />